Lehman's Hardware

-Lehman's Hardware is a retail store located in Kidron, Ohio.
+Lehman's is a retail store located in Kidron, Ohio.
 Originally specializing in products used by the Amish community, it has become known worldwide as a source for non-electric goods.
-The 35000 sqft facility bills itself as a "Low Tech Superstore" and a "Purveyor of Historical Technology," both of which are reflected in their motto, "Simple Products for a Simpler Life."
+The 35000 sqft facility bills itself as a "Low Tech Superstore" and a "Purveyor of Historical Technology", both of which are reflected in their motto, "For a Simpler Life".
 The quarter-mile-long structure is made up of the remnants of a log cabin and three pre-Civil War buildings, including a hand-hewn barn.
 It is also a popular tourist destination.
-Lehman's also maintains a smaller, more traditional hardware store in Mount Hope, Ohio, where their Amish customers may shop with less interference from curious tourists.
-In addition to the two stores, there is also an outlet, catalog and online business.
+There is also a print catalog and online business.

 Location

 Lehman's is located in Kidron, Ohio, an unincorporated community in Wayne County, Ohio.
 It is located in a tri-county area of Northeast Ohio that is home to the nation's largest population of Amish, some 56,000 in number.
 Its location made it a natural place from which to do business with the area's Amish population, and its proximity to U.S. Route 30 has also made it a popular stop among tourists who are visiting Amish Country.